psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 We are then teased with a "however":

-> I have in my possession an octagonal metal button, about the size of penny-piece, which was dug at Newtown, but whether it belonged to the Pied Piper’s coat I cannot say.
+> I have in my possession an octagonal metal button, about the size of penny-piece, which was dug at Newtown, but whether it belonged to the Pied Piper's coat I cannot say.

 The letter closes with a reference to the correspondents own work on the local history of the place: